siddharth-3005/Data_Science_Projects/README.md

    Contains data about customers usage of ecommerce site and based on that we can see whether the customer will buy from the store or not.
 Used unsupervised learning to get clusters from the data and used that label to build a model and compared that with the original label given with the dataset which states whether the customer will make the purchase or not.

-7. Diversity and inclusion Power BI dashboard:
+7. Call Centre data analysis PowerBI dashboard
-   A Power BI dashboard for HR to analyze the various dimensions of the employee information
+   A Power BI dashboard for a telecom company to understand the various aspects of customer's satisfaction based on call duration, rating, complain type and so on.